 To make money as a podcaster, look for ways to sell sponsorships for your shows, offer coaching or consulting services with podcasts, or dabble in affiliate marketing.
 Like blogging and being an influencer, making money as a podcaster comes later, so make sure you’re in it for the long haul.

 7. Online store

-If the world of ecommerce intrigues you then consider setting up an online store.
+If the world of e-commerce intrigues you then consider setting up an online store.
 Platforms such as Shopify and BigCommerce make it incredibly easy to get started.
 And you don’t even need to have a website.

 Your online store is capable of selling anything to anyone.
-If you do not have experience with an ecommerce site, don’t worry.
+If you do not have experience with an e-commerce site, don’t worry.
 Shopify or other platforms walk you through step by step, including how to get paid, track shipments, and gain valuable customer insights.

-There are various business models, but you can either keep your own inventory and sell products or try dropshipping.
-Dropshipping is where the product is shipped direct to the customer from the manufacturer or wholesaler.
+There are various business models, but you can either keep your inventory and sell products or try dropshipping.
+Dropshipping is where the product is shipped directly to the customer from the manufacturer or wholesaler.
 This means you never have to touch the product, but it also means you have less control over customer service issues.